Sum expressions for $p$-adic Hecke $L$-functions of totally real fields: Introduction

 \subsection{Acknowledgement}

 The author is greatly indebted to Antonio Lei, for suggesting this line of works to us, for having many insightful discussions, and for reading the many drafts that eventually led to this paper.
+He is also grateful to Jan Vonk for helpful comments.
+Finally he thanks the referee for valuable feedback that enhances the presentation of this article.